willemw12/get_iplayer_downloader/README.md

 Configuration
 -------------

-Summary:
+In short:

 * The get\_iplayer preset configuration in get\_iplayer has to match the preset configuration in get\_iplayer\_downloader
 * The get\_iplayer "info" property needs to be disabled by default
-* To change the category or channel filters the configuration file needs to be edited manually
+* To change the category or channel filters, the configuration file needs to be edited manually

 ### get\_iplayer